How much does a funeral cost in South Australia? (2026 guide)

 A cremation with a funeral ceremony.
 Chapel or church, celebrant, mourners present, followed by cremation.

-The 2019 Gathered Here data reported an SA average of $4,992 for cremation with service, the lowest state average at the time.
-However, that figure is from 2019 and prices have moved since.
+A 2019 Gathered Here pricing report recorded an SA average of $4,992 for cremation with service, the lowest state average at the time.
+That figure is from 2019 and prices have moved since.

 How much does a cremation cost in Australia?